Spacial/awesome-csirt/README.md

 - [Manticore](https://www.kitploit.com/2018/11/manticore-symbolic-execution-tool-for.html?m=1): Symbolic Execution Tool For Analysis Of Binaries And Smart Contracts. [manticore](https://github.com/trailofbits/manticore):  Symbolic execution tool
 - [Beam me up, CFG.](https://86hh.github.io/cfg.html): Earlier in 2018 while revisiting the Delay Import Table, I used dumpbin to check the Load Configuration data of a file and noticed new fields in it.
 And at the time of writing this, more fields were added!
 The first CFGuard caught my attention and I learned about Control Flow Guard, it is a new security feature.
 To put it simple, it protects the execution flow from redirection - for example, from exploits that overwrite an address in the stack.
 Maybe they should call it the Security Directory instead.
 - Frida hooking android :[part 1](https://11x256.github.io/Frida-hooking-android-part-1/), [part 2](https://11x256.github.io/Frida-hooking-android-part-2/), [part 3](https://11x256.github.io/Frida-hooking-android-part-3/), [part 4](https://11x256.github.io/Frida-hooking-android-part-4/) and [part 5](https://11x256.github.io/Frida-hooking-android-part-5/)
+- [functrace](https://github.com/invictus1306/functrace): is a tool that helps to analyze a binary file with dynamic instrumentation using DynamoRIO

 ## Frameworks